-The Board sets limits to the syndicate's exposure to catastrophe events both on a gross and net of reinsurance basis and adherence to these limits is regularly monitored by the exposure management team which reports monthly to the Underwriting Committee.
-A key metric which ASML uses to monitor its catastrophe exposure is the 1 in 30 Aggregate Exceedance Probability (AEP).
-For 2018 the maximum limit for the Net 1 in 30 Worldwide All Perils AEP as a percentage of the Economic Capital Assessment was set as 59%.
+The Board sets limits to the syndicate's exposure to catastrophe events both on a gross and net of reinsurance basis and adherence to these limits is regularly monitored by the Apollo exposure management team which reports monthly to the Underwriting Committee.
+Apollo monitors its catastrophe exposures against a range of probabilistic and scenario-based outputs, including the 1 in 30 Aggregate Exceedance Probability (AEP).
+A range of catastrophe risk appetites are in place, which are reported to the Risk Committee on a quarterly basis, and escalated to the Board by exception.